PVSSLR/CUBESAT-/README.md

 <img src="images/prototype1.jpg" width="180" height ="180">  <img src="images/cub.png" width="180" height ="180">

+Note:- The above pictures are the prototype 1 & 2 of the cubesat

 # CUBESAT USING ARDUINIO

 A Picosatellite is made using arduino development board with a open source architecture.
+The aim of the project is to replicate the working mechanism of a cubesat.

 ## Getting Started